Did you know that 75% of employees have stolen from their employers?

 Of the businesses who catch their companies stealing, 11.8% do so through external audit, while 18.8% do so through an internal audit.
 With this in mind, be sure you’re conducting regular audits of your company.

-Not only will this help you navigate employee theft and be sure it’s not happening, but it will allow you to nip the activity in the bud if you do find signs of it.
+Not only will this help you navigate employee theft prevention, but it will allow you to nip the activity in the bud if you do find signs of it.

 5. Show no Tolerance

-One of the best things you can do to prevent employee theft is to spell out punishments clearly and plainly in your employee handbook and adopt a no-tolerance policy toward workplace theft.
+One of the best things you can do for theft prevention is to spell out punishments clearly and plainly in your employee handbook and adopt a no-tolerance policy toward workplace theft.

-If employees see you taking a strict and no-nonsense stance on theft, the message will spread throughout the workplace and those at risk of theft may reconsider, understanding fully that they will lose their jobs if caught.
+If employees see you taking a strict and no-nonsense stance on theft with their co-workers, the message will spread throughout the workplace and those at risk of theft may reconsider, understanding fully that they will lose their jobs if caught.

-Another common way some workers may “steal” from their employer is by clocking in early or clocking out later from their shifts.
+Employee theft isn’t always physical inventory, or office supplies, another common way some workers may “steal” from their employer is by clocking in early or clocking out later from their shifts, or employees clocking in for each other with buddy punching.
 These few minutes, over the course of the month, can add up — we’ve found it’s about $200 per business location on average.

 Fortunately, Homebase can help.
-With Homebase, you can prevent early clock-ins, so your employees will only be able to clock in when their shift is about to start.
+With Homebase, you can prevent early clock-ins and avoid time discrepancies, so your employees will only be able to clock in when their shift is about to start.
 We’ll also send them reminders when their break is about to end, so they can get back to work on time.

 Stopping employee theft once and for all